-Due Quach (“Zway Kwok”) is a social entrepreneur who combines mindful leadership with science to empower people to master their mind, perform at their peak, and triumph over adversity.
+Due Quach (“Zway Kwok”) is a social entrepreneur and author who combines mindful leadership with science to empower people to master their mind, perform at their peak, and triumph over adversity.

 Due and her family came to America as refugees.
 She grew up in a low-income area of Philadelphia and experienced toxic stress, poverty, prejudice, violence, and crime.
 A living testimony to resilience and grit, Due graduated at the top of her high school and gained admission to Harvard University.